 Cannabidiol (CBD) and tetrahydrocannabinol (THC) are the two main ingredients in the marijuana plant.
 Both CBD and THC belong to a unique class of compounds known as cannabinoids.

 While many strains of marijuana are known for having abundant levels of THC, high-CBD strains are less common.
 But CBD has recently started to draw attention from the medical community, who seem to prefer CBD over THC.
-Here, we explain the differences between these two compounds.

 1) The High

 THC is probably best known for being the psychoactive ingredient in marijuana.
 CBD, however, is non-psychoactive.
 In other words, CBD can’t get you high.
 While disappointing to recreational users, this unique feature of CBD is what makes it so appealing as a medicine.

 Doctors usually prefer treatments with minimal side effects, which has been a major barrier to the acceptance of medical marijuana.
 Likewise, CBD has been used to treat younger children with various ailments.